patmuk/pat-keymap/README.md

 Thus, the key positioning in the base layer doesn't matter much - any hard to write word can be a combo.
 I took the basis idea from [the characoder](https://www.charachorder.com/en-ch) and [dilip's blog post](https://dlip.github.io/posts/hybrid-keyboard-chording-with-zmk/) (n.b.: dilip's implementation for ZMK doesn't work anymore.
 As he switched to QMK, he is not supporting it.).

+### Help for assigning keys for chords
+Assigning unused keys for chording is tricky - especially when the order of the keys is different for same keys (which doesn't matter when pressed).
+Thus I wrote 'find_same_combo.py', which is a python 3 program located in the 'chording' directory.
+This program is printing all douplicated chord combinations and asks the user for a key combo to check, if it is still free.
+If there is no overlapping key the list of all keys is printed instead.

+### Alternative forms
+As there where too many conflicts when assigning chords to, e.g., past tense forms, I assigned the leftmost thumb key to chord the past tense form, and the inner left thumb key to chord the 'ing' form.
+Thus, the chord for 'eat' becomes 'ate' or 'eating'.S

 ## Layouts

 ### Alpha Layer